 Applied

-Applied issues are discussed in TC meetings and either reverted back to Resolved state (if there are errors in the application of the resolution) or closed, by the editors.
+Applied issues are discussed in TC meetings and either reverted back to Resolved (if there are errors in the application of the resolution) or closed, by the editors.
+When closed, a link to the meeting minutes accepting the changed document is added to the Resolution field.

 Fast Track for Trivial and Minor Bugs